“Every game has principles that successful players master to achieve winning results. So does life.”

 Normally people set goals, halfheartedly pursue them, and then forget about them.
 Instead, you should either (1) succeed or (2) pick better goals.
 Never forget.

-Within reason, aim to move extremely fast.
+In general, aim to move fast when executing.
 Speed means more experiments, more insights, and more success.
-Eliminate all bottlenecks or points of friction.
+Eliminate bottlenecks or points of friction.

 Be curious about yourself, others, and the world.
 Explore mindfully and persistently.
 You will never know everything that’s useful to know, but you can try.